 The annoyed kitty is Prince John, lovingly called PJ.
-That’s PJ lying behind Hiss on top of the feral villa house in the photo below and on the shelf just above Hiss in the other photo on the left.
+That’s PJ (right) lying next to Hiss (left) on top of the feral villa house in the photo below and on the shelf just above Hiss in the other photo on the left.
 PJ functioned as a guide-cat for Hiss for many years when they both lived on the street.
 We think he’s quite a bit younger than Hiss.
 It wasn’t until they had to be removed from their territory and Hiss went to the vet for his intake checkup that we learned Hiss is blind.
 We simply never saw one without the other.
 Because of that bond, we always keep them together.

 Although he doesn’t have any serious health problems, PJ deserves our love and respect for his commitment to his friend and his loyalty in taking care of him for years.
-PJ has a home here for life.
+This boy has a home here for life.
 He may not be great with people, but he’s given his life to helping and protecting his friend.
 We won’t separate them.
 PJ would be devastated and Hiss would be seriously traumatized.

 Nothing in the shelter ever gets moved.
-When we have volunteers or petsitters, the item placement is shown with a marker on the floor.
+When we have volunteers or petsitters, the item placement is marked on the floor.
 That way Hiss can find food, litter, water, and move around easily.
-There is a covered feeding station and another very low, large litter pan that you can see in one of the photos below.
+There is a covered feeding station and another very low, large litter pan to make his life easier.